How To Live On Very Little Money: Extreme Frugality

 In today’s “bigger the better” rage, downsizing might sound distressing.
 Yet, it’s imperative to live with less money.

-The mortgage or rent usually is a massive chunk of your household budget.
+The home loan installments or rent usually is a massive chunk of your household budget.

 A bigger home means larger pay upfront.
-Additionally, higher — mortgage, interest rates, property taxes, home insurance, repairs, and maintenance.
+Additionally, higher — instalments/rent, interest rates, property taxes, home insurance, repairs, and maintenance.
 And higher utility bills that you meet every single month.

-This is especially a disadvantage if yours is a small family and yourself the only breadwinner.
+This is especially a disadvantage if your family is small (as you’re paying for unused extra space) and you are the only breadwinner.

-Because if the rooms are primarily vacant or unused, there’s no point in paying extra for useless square footage.
+Because if large space is (mostly) vacant or unused, there’s no point in paying extra for useless square footage.
 Specifically, if you feel like buying extra stuff (undesirable expenses) to fill those void spaces.

 It makes sense to downsize your home to something you can comfortably live in.

 In my opinion, a good house should be — sufficient for your family to live in, be in a good state (requires lower maintenance on your part), and be functional, secure, and safe.
 Most importantly, it should be within your budget.
-That means with low monthly installments.
+That means low monthly instaments.

-Little smartness at the time of buying a home pays off.
+Little smartness at the time of the home-buying process pays off.

-For example — you can make do with the old-fashioned kitchen/bedroom interior (which you can revamp eventually), but the same should be functional and ready for use.
+For example — you can make do with the old-fashioned kitchen/bedroom interior (which you can revamp eventually), but the same (kitchen/bedroom) should be functional and ready to use.

-When you downsize your home, you also increase cash flow by not purchasing unwanted stuff back again.
-Because there’s already less space and you’re conscious of how hard you worked to get rid of your things.
+When you downsize your home, you also increase cash flow by selling unwanted stuff and being mindful of your purchases in future.
+Since there’s less space and you know how hard you worked to get rid of your things.

 I call it ‘adjustments’.
 And not ‘sacrifice’ or ‘compromise’.

-Because these terms make you feel adequate or poor.
+Because these terms can make you feel sufficient or poor.
 When you have more money, you’re able to buy convenience.
 But when you can’t afford or refuse to pay for comforts/amenities, you think you’re making a sacrifice/compromise.
 Not true.

 Settling for something ordinary and decent is required to get by low wage.
-There’s no shame in that.
+No shame in that.

 In fact, by moving to such affordable places, you can live in peace.
-And rather focus on increasing your earnings and savings unlike upscale cities, where it feels awkward.
+And rather focus on increasing your earnings and savings unlike upscale cities, where every single item is so expensive.

 3| Learn to live below your means: